01-edu/public/subjects/grouping.en.md

 The output of the program should be the results of the regular expression by order of appearance in the string, being themselves identified by a number.

-In case the regular expression is not valid, the last argument is empty or there are no matches the program returns a newline ("`\n`").
+If the number of arguments is different from 2, if the regular expression is not valid, if the last argument is empty or there are no matches the program should print nothing.

-If the number of arguments is different from 2 the program should print a newline ("`\n`").

 ### Usage